FAQ

 The competitive analysis filters comparable listings by property size, guest capacity, quality floor, and proximity before scoring them for similarity.
 When strong comps are available, confidence is rated Medium or High.

-In rural markets or for private room listings where few comparable room-type listings exist, the report will note that scope was relaxed to include nearby entire-place listings so you still receive market context — just with lower confidence.
+In rural markets or for private room listings where few comparable room-type listings exist, the report will note that scope was relaxed to include nearby entire-place listings so you still receive market context, though with lower confidence.

 You will always see the confidence level and methodology in the report so you know how much to rely on the market data.